 When someone with CD eats gluten, an autoimmune response that damages the small intestine is set off.
 In turn, the small intestine loses its ability to absorb the nutrients in food, leading to malnutrition and other complications.
 The symptoms vary widely among people.
-An extensive list of symptoms is given on the Celiac Sprue Association (CSA) website.

 In substituting sorghum flour for wheat flour in recipes, a combination of flours often is used.
 It is possible to purchase already-mixed all-purpose gluten-free baking flours.
 Or you can mix your own — following are three substitution possibilities which include sorghum flour.
 Because sorghum does not contain gluten, a "binder" such as xanthan gum, must be added when gluten is needed to create a successful product.
 Add one-half teaspoon xanthan gum per cup of sorghum flour for cookies and cakes or one teaspoon per cup of flour for breads.
 Other ingredients used as binders in some recipes include egg whites, unflavored gelatin, cornstarch and guar gum.

 NOTE: If a recipe wasn't specifically developed to be gluten-free, additional adjustments beyond changing the types of flours may be needed.
 Learn more about gluten-free diets at the National Celiac Association.